 7.)
 They can be found in any environment: clean, dirty, rich, or poor.

 Due to their tiny size and thin body shape, this means they are able to hide just about anywhere.
 They have been found in cracks in furniture, behind wallpaper, and any type of textiles (like upholstered furniture), and – of course – beds.

 8.)
-Once these bugs gain entrance to your property they can spread fast to other rooms, through pipes, in vacuum cleaners, as well as by hiding as sneaky little stowaways in luggage, clothing, purses.
+Once these bugs gain entrance to your property they can spread fast to other rooms, through pipes, in vacuum cleaners, as well as by hiding as sneaky little stowaways in luggage, clothing, and purses.

 9.)
 A single female will lay over 200 eggs in her lifetime.
 She lays between 1 – 3 eggs a day.

 10.)
 It is very difficult to get rid of bed bugs, as they adapt very quickly to pesticides.
 It has been observed that infestations have become immune to pesticides used repeatedly.
-This means that your best bet for extermination of these little jerks is to use rotating pesticides over a period of days or weeks.
+This means that your best bet for extermination of these little pests is to use rotating pesticides over a period of days or weeks.